 Sign up for the latest news

-Riverstone has a new on-site elementary school, Anne Sullivan Elementary School, which opened in August 2016.
+Riverstone's on-site elementary school, Anne Sullivan Elementary School, opened in August 2016.

 “This school is needed in the community of Riverstone.
 This community is growing rapidly, and there are many parents who are very excited about seeing this school open,” says Fort Bend ISD Superintendent of Schools, Dr. Charles Dupre.